Posted on 17 June 2020, updated on 12 May 2023.

 In fact, if we had used the command docker build on this ARM machine, it would have created an image for this specific CPU architecture.
 The issue here is that we've created an x86-64 image and tried to use it on an ARM machine.
 It just cannot work.

-By default, Docker build and pull the image for the platform it is running on.
+By default, Docker builds and pulls the image for the platform it is running on.
 On DockerHub, you can explore which platforms are available for which version of the image.
 For example for python:3.8.2:

 Using the digest column, you can specify the image you want to pull.
 For example, if you want to pull an arm/v7 (which is 32 bit) image specifically, you can just type get the specific version with: